chuanqisun/blog/src/posts/20250419-react-hooks-is-all-you-need.md

 1. A good React developer automatically becomes a good Agent developer, maximizing skill transfer.
 1. It paves a smooth path for UI to evolve into agents.
 You can imagine at some point in the future, we set `display: none` on the entire UI and what's left is a fully functional agent.

 If you want to build your own agentic app with React, I've implemented the ideas in this post into the [react-agent-hooks](https://github.com/chuanqisun/react-agent-hooks) library.
+I hope that would give you a head start.
 I look forward to seeing what you build with it.

 \*Footnote: The title is word play on [ReAct](https://arxiv.org/abs/2210.03629) and [Attention is All You Need](https://arxiv.org/abs/1706.03762).
 It's almost poetic that ReAct and React are finally meeting each other here.